GENI-NSF/geni-tools/README-omni.txt

    Windows and Mac binaries. (#542)
  - Fix wording and licenses for Windows and Mac binaries (#541)

+Stitcher and other tool changes are listed in the CHANGES file.
 Older changes are listed in the CHANGES file.

 == Handling Omni Output ==